Designed so we can’t read your mail

 Do you use any third parties that see my data?

 A short list, scoped narrowly.
-Resend delivers transactional email from us (sign-in confirmations, password resets, billing receipts) and sees the address those land at.
+Amazon SES delivers transactional email from us (sign-in confirmations, password resets, billing receipts) and sees the address those land at.
 Stripe handles billing if you subscribe and sees what Stripe needs to bill you.
 Our hosting provider runs the servers that hold the data described above.
 Sentry receives backend error reports, stack traces and request metadata, not email content or vault material.
 None of these subprocessors receive your mail, your VEK, or your account credentials.

 Does Epistles run any analytics, telemetry, or crash reporting on my device?